 Who are the ungodly?
 The Vine’s dictionary says it is “those who are without reverence to God.
 Not merely irreligious, but acting in contention of God’s demands.”
 When you live without reverence, it is a given that you would also do sinful deeds, disregarding the commands of God.
 False teachers love to equate holiness with legalism to give the child of God an out.
 When we label everything as legalism, we can be assured we are acting without reverence, and we will give an account for that.
 The false teacher’s condemnation is inevitable, but you don’t have to follow in their path.
 You can walk away from false teaching and commit yourself wholly to God.

 Just as the Israelites complained against Moses and died in the wilderness, so is the fate of those who complain against God in every generation.
 While you may not physically die early, your dreams will die, and you will live a life without purpose.
 Or you can be like Caleb, who wholly followed the Lord.
 He was as strong at eighty as he was at age forty, and as an older man, he took the mountain and possessed his inheritance.
 So don’t complain about your lot in life; praise God instead.
 Don’t live after your desires; that’s what false teachers encourage, but their end is not well, and you do not want to partake of that.

 Let these verses serve as a warning to you not to follow a false teacher.
-Don’t allow their grand stories and flattering words pull you away from the gospel of Jesus Christ.
+Don’t allow their extraordinary stories and flattering words to pull you away from the gospel of Jesus Christ.
 Remember the words of Paul, if we or an angel bring you another gospel other than the one we first delivered, let them be cursed.
 The fate of the false teacher has been sealed, don’t receive that same fate.
 Examine your heart, study the Scripture, and hold fast to that which is true.